 Provide general oversight and coordination of other Chapter staff or independent contractors hired by the Chapter Board.

-OTHER CHAPTER STAFF
+OTHER CHAPTER Independent Contractors

-The Chapter may contract with other individuals or entities as deemed necessary by the Board to carry out the purpose and mission of the Chapter.
-All such contracts, including the scope of services therefor, shall be reviewed and approved by the Executive Director and Chapter legal counsel, and shall be executed by the President on behalf of the Chapter.
-The work of individual contractors shall be managed by the elected Chapter officer, with coordination and general oversight by the Executive Director.
-Other Chapter staff may include, but is not limited to, contractors providing the following services or combination thereof for the Chapter or the annual conference, or both:
+The Chapter may contract with other independent individuals or entities as deemed necessary by the Board to carry out the purpose and mission of the Chapter.
+All such contracts, including the scope of services therefore, shall be reviewed and approved by the President, Executive Director and Chapter legal counsel, and shall be executed by the President on behalf of the Chapter.
+The work of individual independent contractors shall be managed by the elected Chapter officer, in coordination with the Executive Director.
+Other Chapter staff or independent contractors may include, but are not limited to, contractors providing the following services or combination thereof for the Chapter or the annual conference, or both:

 Association Management